case study · 5 min read

 A Hyde Park 1925 plaster-wall home: drill-and-fill foam without losing original character

-By Sam Reynolds, Founder, LeadTimber LLC.
-Operator of Cincinnati Spray Foam Pros..
+By Sam Reynolds, Founder, Cincinnati Spray Foam Pros.
+BPI-credentialed Cincinnati spray foam team since 2019..
 Published May 9, 2026.

 A 1925 Hyde Park foursquare with original plaster walls had R-1 wall cavities and an owner who wanted to keep the plaster intact.
 Drill-and-fill closed-cell foam delivered R-21 walls and invisible patch work.